WillChenS/Protoform/README.md

 Basic platformer (a la Mario/Sonic)

-Modeled after classic running/jumping platformers like Mario, this game takes place in a series of odd, snowy landscapes populated with several goofy monsters (thanks to my sprite providers).
+Modeled after classic running/jumping platformers like Mario, this game takes place in a series of odd, snowy landscapes populated with several goofy monsters (credits to my sprite providers).
 The player is a swordsman, who can swing his blade to attack, jump, and run.
 Portals mark scene shift points, and reaching the final portal is a win.
-PLayer takes damage by colliding with enemies, dying upon reaching zero health or falling off the bottom of the stage.
+The player takes damage by colliding with enemies, dying upon reaching zero health or falling off the bottom of the stage.

 *Game is ran at around 100 FPS and is not as efficient with collisions as it could be.
 Scaling upwards may cause significant performance drops.